-- Keep E1 (thin tape around junction) and J1 ("H" channel) in air at room temperature at all times.
-Be careful not to touch, move, or put anything near them that will change their temperature. - 4.
+- 3. Keep E1 (brown thermocouple, thin tape around junction) and purple thermocouple J1 ("H" channel) in air at room temperature at all times.
+Be careful not to touch, move, or put anything near them that will change their temperature, since these are the controls. - 4.
 You will take measurements for three different scenarios.
-Put E2 and J2 in: - a.
+For each temperature scenario, carefully monitor the timing of your measurements using the computer/station clock.
+Put both the E2 (thick tape on brown TC) and J2 (purple TC in "L" channel) in: - a.
 Cold water from cooler.
 This is the decreasing step input of the dynamic performance portion of the lab.
 Be sure to take note of the time.
-They should be held very still, close together but not touching, and should not touch the beaker. - b.
+They should be held very still, close together but not touching, and should not touch the cup.
+Once the instruments have equilibrated, measure the voltage difference in the purple circuit for a total of 2 minutes. - b.
 Cold water from tap, shortly after removing E2 and J2 from the freezing water.
-You do not have to worry about dynamic response for this portion; this is for static calibration only. - c.
+You do not have to worry about dynamic response for this portion; this is for static calibration only.
+Once the instruments have equilibrated, measure the voltage difference in the purple circuit for a total of 2 minutes - c.
 Hot water from tap, after letting E2 and J2 return to room temperature from the cold tap water (you can encourage them by holding your hands around them).
 This is the increasing step input of the dynamic performance portion of the lab.
 Be sure to take note of the time.
-They should be held very still, close together but not touching, and should not touch the beaker. - 5.
-For each scenario (a, b and c), once the instruments have equilibrated, measure the voltage difference in the purple circuit for a total of 2 minutes, while simultaneously measuring the absolute temperatures with your reference instruments.
-Carefully monitor the timing of your measurements using the computer/station clock. - 6.
-Unwire the thermocouples for the next group (disconnect comms/turn off battery/re-open a fresh template file). - 7.
-The data will be collected from the datalogger at the end of the lab and posted to the website.
-The file will likely have multiple groups' data in so it is important that you monitor the timing of your experiment.
+They should be held very still, close together but not touching, and should not touch the cup.
+Once the instruments have equilibrated, measure the voltage difference in the purple circuit for a total of 2 minutes - Once you have finished collecting your measurements, save your data on the desktop by clicking "collect now".
+Use the file convention "Lab4 2024W Group#and#", replacing # with your own group numbers. - 6.
+Unwire the thermocouples from the datalogger and disconnect the battery.